 “I’m not completely sure… it isn’t well understood… It seems that the AI needs to enter a sleep-like phase…”

 “Huh?
 I don’t know… They never speak of what happens to them while they sleep…”

-“Anyway, Bioandroids do not need this external power source and are able to power themselves just by the means of ingesting food.”
+“Anyway, Bioandroids do not need this external power source and are able to power themselves just by means of ingesting food.”

 “Really?
 Like us?”

-She nods, “But the energy derived from standard food is quite low.
+“But the energy derived from standard food is quite low.
 They have special designed food for them which give them enough power to work almost non-stop for a day or two.
 But they also require to sleep, just like the Androids.”

 “Wow!
 And are they able to work in hazardous environments?”

 “Not as such,” she negates, “but they don’t suffer from jet-lag, nor stress if they keep their sleep times.
 Also, they are better at repeating tasks, calculus, administration and such, compared to biological species.”